SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 description:
 ---

-# Part 1
+## 第一部分

-## Part 1 三原则
+### Part 1 三原则

 + 每个问题回答 3--4 句话
 + 尽量可以有理有据的说话：reason + example
 + 先把简单的话说流利

-## Library
+### Library

 + Do you often go to the library?
-  Hardly.
-Specific learning room provided by the school.
-Only go to the library when I need to borrow some books.
+  Hardly do I go to the library.
+There are specific learning rooms provided by my school so there is no necessity to go to the library for self-study.
+What's more, there are too many people in the library and I think the library is too stuffy for me to stay for a long time.
 + What do you usually do in the library?
-  + find some interesting extra-curricular books such as biographies
-  + revise in the library when the final exam is coming
+  Usually I go to library to borrow some mathematical books or search for some interesting extra-curricular books such as biographies.
+And when the final exam is coming, I'll revise in the library.
 + Did you go to library when you were a child?
   No. When I was a child I lived in a small town where there was no library.
 + Do Chinese kids often go to library?
   I'm not sure.
 Kids in the rural areas seldom go to library.
   But children in the cities may go to library frequently.

-## Schools
+### Schools

 1. Where do you go to school?
   I'm currently a college student at Wuhan University, which is a beautiful and famous university in China.